Huevitos congelados: Development

 After the success of Un gallo con muchos huevos, Huevocartoon directors and co-founders, Gabriel and Rodolfo Riva Alatriste, has announced two more films to the franchise.
 "After the success of [Un gallo], we sat down with the people from Videocine and the first thing we told them was that we wanted to continue with two more films[...]," Rodolfo said during an interview.

 The film was first announced in 2018, alongside Un rescate de huevitos, and would be released in 2022 afterwards.
 Miguel Rodarte and Arath de la Torre were also reported to join the voice cast as antagonists.
-It was originally titled as "Un gallo congelago".
+It was originally titled as Un gallo congelado.
 Gabriel Riva suggested the film would be the final installment to the Huevos film series, noting the life cycle changes of all films leading up to Congelados.
 "Now with [Huevitos congelados] everything is closed.
 When we did the fifth[...] up to there, we can't think of anything else.
 Thus, [the fifth is] the closing of cycles, [which] is something very dramatic," said Gabriel.